Nonexistence and existence of fillable contact structures on 3-manifolds: Introduction

 A contact 3-manifold is either tight or overtwisted.
 Given a contact 3-manifold $(Y,\xi)$, it is a fundamental question to ask whether it is tight or overtwisted.
 If a contact 3-manifold is weakly symplectic fillable, then it is tight.
 If a contact 3-manifold $(Y,\xi)$ is Stein fillable, then it is strongly symplectic fillable, and hence weakly symplectic fillable.
 The reader may refer to \cite{ge} for these definitions.

-In this paper, we are concerned with the existence and non-existence the various kind of contact structures on 3-manifolds. \begin{question} Given an irreducible closed oriented 3-manifold,\\ (1) does it admit a tight contact structures? \\ (2) does it admit a (weakly or strongly) symplectic fillable contact structures? \\ (3) does it admit a Stein fillable contact structures? \end{question}
+In this paper, we are concerned with the existence and non-existence of the various kind of contact structures on 3-manifolds. \begin{question} Given an irreducible closed oriented 3-manifold,\\ (1) does it admit a tight contact structure? \\ (2) does it admit a (weakly or strongly) symplectic fillable contact structure? \\ (3) does it admit a Stein fillable contact structure? \end{question}

 Suppose $Y$ is an irreducible closed oriented 3-manifold.
-If $b_{1}(Y)>0$, then $Y$ admits a taut foliation.
-By \cite[Corrolary 3.2.5]{et}, the taut foliation can be perturbed to a weakly symplectic semi-fillable, and hence a weakly symplectic fillable contact structure by gluing some symplectic caps \cite{e2,e}.
-If $b_{1}(Y)=0$ and $Y$ is not an L-space, then the L-space conjecture in \cite{BGW} says that $Y$ admits a taut foliation, and hence a weakly symplectic fillable contact structure.
-So the existence of (weakly or strongly) symplectic fillable contact structures on L-space is worthy to study.
-Recall that a rational homology sphere $Y$ is an L-space if the rank of its Heegaard Floer homology $\widehat{HF}(Y)$ equals to the order of $H_{1}(Y)$.
+If $b_{1}(Y)>0$, then $Y$ admits a taut foliation (cf. \cite{et}).
+By \cite[Corollary 3.2.5]{et}, the taut foliation can be perturbed to a weakly symplectic semi-fillable, and hence a weakly symplectic fillable contact structure by gluing some symplectic caps \cite{e2,e, ge1}.
+If $b_{1}(Y)=0$, recall that a rational homology sphere is called an L-space if the rank of its Heegaard Floer homology $\widehat{HF}(Y)$ equals to the order of $H_{1}(Y)$.
+If $Y$ is not an L-space, the L-space conjecture in \cite{BGW} says that $Y$ admits a taut foliation, and hence a weakly symplectic fillable contact structure.
+So the existence of (weakly or strongly) symplectic fillable contact structures on L-space is worth investigating.

 According to \cite{e0} and \cite{OhOn}, for a rational homology sphere, the existence of a weakly symplectic fillable contact structure is equivalent to the existence of a strongly symplectic fillable one.
 So, we only consider the existence of weakly symplectic fillable contact structure on a rational homology sphere.
 In the sequel a symplectic fillable contact structure always stand for a weakly symplectic fillable contact structure unless specified otherwise.